zio/zio/docs/datatypes/core/zio.md

 } finally closeFile(handle)
 ```

-ZIO encapsulates this common pattern with `ZIO#bracket`, which allows us to specify an _acquire_ effect, which acquires a resource; a _release_ effect, which releases it; and a _use_ effect, which uses the resource.
-Bracket lets us open a file and close the file and no matter what happens when we are using that resource.
+ZIO encapsulates this common pattern with `ZIO#acquireRelease`, which allows us to specify an _acquire_ effect, which acquires a resource; a _release_ effect, which releases it; and a _use_ effect, which uses the resource.
+Acquire release lets us open a file and close the file and no matter what happens when we are using that resource.

 The release action is guaranteed to be executed by the runtime system, even if the utilize action throws an exception or the executing fiber is interrupted.

-Brackets are a built-in primitive that let us safely acquire and release resources.
-They are used for a similar purpose as `try/catch/finally`, only brackets work with synchronous and asynchronous actions, work seamlessly with fiber interruption, and are built on a different error model that ensures no errors are ever swallowed.
+Acquire release is a built-in primitive that let us safely acquire and release resources.
+It is used for a similar purpose as `try/catch/finally`, only acquire release work with synchronous and asynchronous actions, work seamlessly with fiber interruption, and is built on a different error model that ensures no errors are ever swallowed.

-Brackets consist of an *acquire* action, a *utilize* action (which uses the acquired resource), and a *release* action.
+Acquire release consist of an *acquire* action, a *utilize* action (which uses the acquired resource), and a *release* action.

 ```scala mdoc:silent
 import zio.{ UIO, IO }